Time-optimal neural feedback control of nilpotent systems as a binary classification problem: Numerical Tests

 \section{Numerical Tests}

 In this section, we evaluate the proposed methodology on an {$n$-th} order integrator, where $n$ ranges from $2$ to $5$.
 The discussion includes the process of data generation, the architecture of the model, and the choice of hyperparameters.
+In particular, the network architecture was selected via a grid search.
+We explored NNs with between \(1\) and \(3\) hidden layers, and number of neurons drawn from the set \(\{10,20,30,40,50,60,80,100\}\).
+Across this search space, the \(tanh\) activation function consistently yielded the most stable and accurate results.
+For completeness, we also evaluated $ReLU$ and $sigmoid$ activations, but these did not improve performance in our setting.
+The final architectures reported in the following tests correspond to the best-performing models identified from the above grid.

 We compare the trajectories controlled by the trained model against the optimal trajectories obtained using Algorithm \ref{alg:deflation} to solve \eqref{eq:polynomialSystemB0}.
-Across the numerical examples, we demonstrate that interpreting $u_\theta$ as a binary classifier with confidence information improve its approximation performance.
+Across the numerical examples, we demonstrate that interpreting $u_\theta$ as a binary classifier with confidence information improves its approximation performance.
 We evaluate the robustness of the feedback approximation under noisy trajectories and highlight the computational advantages of using Hermite quadratic forms to determine a bound for the number of roots to be identified through deflation.